 Doesn’t it look cool?
 Use leftover melted chocolate to act as the glue for sprinkles, edible sugar decorations etc. You can also melt some white chocolate and drip over the boxes for a cool bi-color effect.

 I found some really cute sugar stockings and wrote the names of the recipients using edible ink.

 Ta-dah!
-Now fill them up with some GODIVA goodness and you’ll be a hit during the Holidays.
-Not only does these edible chocolate boxes are pretty, they are also delicious too.
+Now fill them up with some chocolate goodness and you’ll be a hit during the Holidays.
+Not only do these edible chocolate boxes are pretty, they are also delicious too.